-- What part of the AB 109 population was served under the previous contract? - Returning citizens from County detention center: Santa Rita Jail. - What client needs were addressed? - Transportation from Santa Rita Jail to Dublin Bart and Oakland - How many people did your organization serve under the contract? - During the contracted period between June 2021 to September 2022, Roots Shuttle has served 2,857 community members. - How many people was your organization expected to serve under the contract? - There is no stated projected/expected number of individuals to serve within the Shuttle contract.
-We are unable to project how many people are released from jail as that is the court's decision.
-If given data from the courts on how many community members are released from Santa Rita Jail on a monthly basis, we would then be able to project a number of individuals to serve.

-- Please provide a summary of the program: - Roots provided shuttle bus transportation services to adults released from Santa Rita Jail who need transportation services.
+- How many people was your organization expected to serve under the contract?
+There is no stated projected/expected number of individuals to serve within the contract.
+They are expected to serve all individuals that need transportation assistance.
+Roots is unable to project how many people are released from jail as that is the court's decision.
+If given data from the courts on how many community members are released from Santa Rita Jail on a monthly basis, they would then be able to project a number of individuals to serve. - Please provide a summary of the program.
+Roots provided shuttle bus transportation services to adults released from Santa Rita Jail who need transportation services.
 Shuttle bus transportation services are provided Monday through Saturday (excluding Roots-observed holidays) from 8:00 a.m. to 12:00 midnight (depending on the needs of the Department and agreed upon by Roots), with the shuttle bus serviced on Sundays.
-Roots' Transport Specialist serves as the driver for the vehicle to transport clients from Santa Rita Jail parking lot to Dublin BART station and to Oakland once per shift (at shift change). - Please provide a list of the objectives achieved by the program/activity. - 1.
-Process Objectives: - a.
-Contractor shall complete the following mobile site and program development services/deliverables:
+Roots' Transport Specialist serves as the driver for the vehicle to transport clients from Santa Rita Jail parking lot to Dublin BART station and to Oakland once per shift (at shift change).

+Please provide a list of the objectives achieved by the program/activity.

-Activity Deliverable Client Safety Accommodations • Submit client safety policy to ACPD Submit crisis protocol to ACPD Staff Safety Accommodations • Submit staff safety policy to ACPD Provide secure space for staff Data Systems and Personally Identifiable Information (PII) Security Policies Develop and implement: Electronic data policy Document storage policy Provide double locks for PII storage Americans with Disabilities Act (ADA) Compliance Ensure and demonstrate that service site is ADA Compliant Intake/Assessment/Documen tation/Confidentiality Plan Ensure processes are in place to train staff and ensure compliance in these areas Driver Plan and Policy Provide written driving protocol, as well as DMV verification of all designated and back-up drivers Staff Hiring, Orientation and Training Hire staff to meet anticipated service needs Develop a staffing pattern and conduct background checks Employ staff with lived or related experience including recovery success Complete orientation and training of all levels of staff, leadership, and partners on all topics required for program start-up Referral and Community Resource Coordination Coordinate outreach efforts with Santa Rita Jail staff and community- based organizations Data and Reporting Systems Development Ensure infrastructure is in place for submitting monthly data and reports Develop an assessment tool and a mechanism to track referrals b.
-Contractor shall track and log clients who are served by the service and referred to other services.
+Activity Deliverable Client Safety Accommodations Submit client safety policy to ACPD Submit crisis protocol to ACPD Staff Safety Accommodations Submit staff safety policy to ACPD Provide secure space for staff Data Systems and Personally Identifiable Information (PII) Security Policies Develop and implement: Electronic data policy Document storage policy Provide double locks for PII storage Americans with Disabilities Act (ADA) Compliance Ensure and demonstrate that service site is ADA Compliant Intake/Assessment/Documen tation/Confidentiality Plan Ensure processes are in place to train staff and ensure compliance in these areas Driver Plan and Policy Provide written driving protocol, as well as DMV verification of all designated and back-up drivers Staff Hiring, Orientation and Training Hire staff to meet anticipated service needs Develop a staffing pattern and conduct background checks Employ staff with lived or related experience including recovery success Complete orientation and training of all levels of staff, leadership, and partners on all topics required for program start-up Referral and Community Resource Coordination Coordinate outreach efforts with Santa Rita Jail staff and community- based organizations Data and Reporting Systems Development Ensure infrastructure is in place for submitting monthly data and reports Develop an assessment tool and a mechanism to track referrals

+Roots tracks and log clients who are served by the service and referred to other services.